Poetry Writing: 10 Tips on How to Write a Poem

 You need to know what you are trying to accomplish before you begin any project.
 Writing a poem is no exception.

 Before you begin, ask yourself what you want your poem to “do.”
-Do you want your poem to describe an event in your life, protest a social injustice, or describe the beauty of nature?
+Do you want your poem to explore a personal experience, protest a social injustice, describe the beauty of nature, or play with language in a certain way?
 Once your know the goal of your poem, you can conform your writing to that goal.
 Take each main element in your poem and make it serve the main purpose of the poem.

 Tip #2 Avoid Clichés

-Stephen Minot definesa cliché as: “A metaphor or simile that has become so familiar from overuse that the vehicle … no longer contributes any meaning whatever to the tenor.
+Stephen Minot defines a cliché as: “A metaphor or simile that has become so familiar from overuse that the vehicle … no longer contributes any meaning whatever to the tenor.
 It provides neither the vividness of a fresh metaphor nor the strength of a single unmodified word….The word is also used to describe overused but nonmetaphorical expressions such as ‘tried and true’ and ‘each and every'” (Three Genres: The Writing of Poetry, Fiction and Drama, 405).

 Cliché also describes other overused literary elements.
 “Familiar plot patterns and stock characters are clichés on a big scale” (Minot 148).
 Clichés can be overused themes, character types, or plots.
 For example, the “Lone Ranger” cowboy is a cliché because it has been used so many times that people no longer find it original.